-LDOE reports they anticipate no impact to state expenditures as a result of the proposed legislation.
+Notwithstanding the above, LDOE reports they anticipate no impact to state expenditures as a result of prohibiting certain ingredients in school provided meals.
 However, the LFO believes the potential for an increase exists if the total cost of student meals goes up and the federal reimbursement rate for reduced-price meals at non-CEP participant schools does not adjust to fully cover the new differential between a free meal and a reduced-price meal.
 The NSLP (National School Lunch Program) is administered by local education agencies (LEAs) through agreements with federal school food authorities (SFAs).
 Food items for public schools are purchased through local-level procurement practices and LEAs submit a monthly reimbursement claim to SFAs based on actual meals served.
-Meal reimbursement rates are set at the federal level and it is unknown if the requirements of proposed legislation will impact the price of public school meals to a degree significant enough to necessitate an increase in federal per meal costs.
+Meal reimbursement rates are set at the federal level, and it is unknown if the requirements of proposed legislation will impact the price of public school meals to a degree significant enough to necessitate an increase in federal per meal costs.
 If meal prices increase and the federal reimbursement rate for reduced price meals is not adjusted to maintain the same price differential currently in place between reduced meals and free meals, an increase in the amount paid by the state due to Act 305 of the 2023 RS may be realized.
-NOTE: Act 305 is effective only when funds are appropriated by the legislature and any increase in programmatic costs will be assessed through the legislative appropriation process.
+NOTE: Act 305 is effective only when funds are appropriated by the legislature, and any increase in programmatic costs will be assessed through the legislative appropriation process.

-NOTE: The provisions prohibiting certain ingredients exempts food in concession stands and vending machines in accordance with R.S.
+NOTE: The provisions prohibiting certain ingredients exempt food in concession stands and vending machines in accordance with R.S.
 17:197.1.

-Senate Dual Referral Rules 13.5.1 >= \$100,000 Annual Fiscal Cost {S & H} House ☐ 6.8(F)(1) >= \$100,000 SGF Fiscal Cost {H & S} Formall south 13.5.2 >= \$500,000 Annual Tax or Fee 6.8(G) >= \$500,000 Tax or Fee Increase Patrice Thomas Deputy Fiscal Officer
+Senate Dual Referral Rules House 13.5.1 >= \$100,000 Annual Fiscal Cost {S & H} Lature Momor 13.5.2 >= \$500,000 Annual Tax or Fee Change {S & H} 6.8(G) >= \$500,000 Tax or Fee Increase or a Net Fee Decrease {S} Patrice Thomas Deputy Fiscal Officer